 When camping, after my day’s activities (or lack thereof) I am drawn to my tent, more than ready for sleep even before darkness arrives.
 Then, unless I am too cold, I sleep quite well, even on the hard earthen floor beneath my tent.
-I wake before the sun rises, quickly dress in the chill dawn hour, step outside and boil water in a pot on my camp stove for a cup of hot tea.
-I sit at my picnic table with my journal and watch the day gradually grow lighter until I see the bright rays of our sun piercing through the branches of sheltering trees.
-I stand to greet our yellow star and say or sing my prayers of gratitude to the life that is around me–the ever-giving Earth, the clean fresh air, the shining sun, the river and ocean and dew.
+I wake before the sun rises, dress quickly in the chill dawn hour, step outside and quickly boil water in a pot on my camp stove for a cup of hot tea.
+Then I sit at my picnic table with my journal and watch the day gradually grow lighter until I see the bright rays of our sun piercing through the branches of sheltering trees.
+I stand to greet our yellow star and say or sing prayers of gratitude to the life that is around me–the ever-giving Earth, the clean fresh air, the shining sun, the river and ocean and dew.

 When I’m camping, my pace is slower and my schedule is lighter.
 Sometimes I go to visit certain places that sound beautiful or interesting or important.
 I will spend several hours with the redwoods or the ocean or the sand dunes or an ancient village of a native tribe.
-And then I am content to go back to my “home for now”–that place that holds my tent and sleeping bag and altar.
+And then I am content to go back to my “home for now”– that place that holds my tent and sleeping bag and altar.
 But some days I don’t feel the need to go anywhere.
 There is no need to pack too much activity into the day.
 It is okay to just “be” for a while.

 When I am camping, I notice that I generally eat quite modestly.
 I theorize it’s because I feel nourished by the beauty that is all around me.
 Often I find I am not that hungry and that I have gone many hours without eating.
 I have to remind myself to eat to nourish myself and keep my blood sugar levels stable.